 The Financial Statements have been prepared on the historical cost convention basis except for certain financial assets and liabilities which have been measured at fair value.
 Refer accounting policy regarding financial instruments (financial assets and financial liabilities).

-The financial statements were authorized for issue in accordance with a resolution of the Board of Directors at its meeting held on May 30, 2018.
+The financial statements were authorised for issue in accordance with a resolution of the Board of Directors at its meeting held on June 30, 2020.